chavarera/PythonScript/Class/Encapsulation.md

   def __Display(self):
     print("I am from private display method",self.__name)

-#Create object of an class
+#Create object of a class
 s1=Student()

 #You can Not Access private Variable direct using class object you will get error